Trump wins unexpectedly.

 But, because being better often means resisting overly tactical moves and sticking to a long-term plan.

 Very consistently, and again last night, the following holds true:

-We have written about this before, so we are keeping this relatively short, but please click on the following to read more of our thoughts on the points mentioned above:
+We have written about this before, so we are keeping this relatively short, but please click on the following or below under Related Reading to read more of our thoughts on the points mentioned above:

-(Changed the title because we are sure the message will be appropriate sometime again soon – includes the same cycle of emotions chart and links to data in other articles)
+(Changed the title because we are sure the message will be appropriate sometime again soon – the post includes the same cycle of emotions chart and links to data in other articles)

 (Adding a smile here for the day and includes a list of “Don’t” bullets for Wall Street and investors to consider)

 Importantly, know that we are here and available to lend an ear or answer any questions you may have.

 Preston & Jamie